IRS Forms

 How long does a Form 3911 trace take?

-Most cases resolve in about 30 to 42 days.
-If the original check was cashed, BFS sends a claim package and their review can take up to six weeks.
+Most cases resolve in about 6 weeks.
+If the original check was cashed, BFS sends a claim package and their review of the claim can take up to 120 days.
 Peak season can take longer.

 Do both spouses have to sign Form 3911 for a joint return?